lakshmankumar12/nixPowerToolNotes/docker.md

     #connect a container to a bridge
     docker network connect networkNameX container_name
+    # or use this when starting a container
+    docker run --rm -ti ubuntu --net networkNameX

     #to know about a network
     docker network inspect networkNameX